19hours/sg-statutes/Acts/Income Tax Act.md

 (ii) in the case of an asset acquired under a hire-purchase agreement, be the amount ascertained by dividing the excess of the original cost of the asset over the total amount of initial allowance allowable in respect of the asset under subsection (1) by the number of years of working life of the asset as specified in the Sixth Schedule unless otherwise provided under paragraph (b);

-(b) for the purposes of paragraph (a), in the case of any aircraft which is acquired on or after 1st March 1995 by a leasing company carrying on the business of offshore leasing within the meaning of section 43I , the number of years of working life of the aircraft specified in the Sixth Schedule may, on the application of the leasing company, be extended irrevocably for such period not exceeding 20 years as approved by the Minister or such person as he may appoint;
+(b) for the purposes of paragraph (a), in the case of any aircraft which is acquired on or after 1st March 1995 by a leasing company carrying on the business of offshore leasing within the meaning of section 43I or is acquired by an approved aircraft leasing company within the meaning of section 43Y, the number of years of working life of the aircraft specified in the Sixth Schedule may, on the application of the leasing company, be extended irrevocably for such period not exceeding 20 years as approved by the Minister or such person as he may appoint;

 (c) notwithstanding paragraphs (a) and (b), the annual allowance in respect of any asset for any year of assessment may, at the election of a person to whom a certificate has been issued before 1st January 1981 (or after 1st January 1981 where application for the certificate has been approved before that date) under Part II, IV, VI, VII, XI or XII of the Economic Expansion Incentives (Relief from Income Tax) Act (Cap.
 86), be ascertained during his tax relief period as determined in accordance with that certificate at the rates applicable immediately before 4th December 1980 and shall be computed on the reducing value of the asset, which shall be the original cost of the asset reduced by any initial allowance and annual allowances granted under this section;